 On the other hand, when the cryptocurrency market is going through positive price action (bullish markets), longing is one of the most popular strategies.
 In this case, a trader buys in hopes that price will keep increasing, allowing him to sell at a higher price in future.

 This trading strategy applies in all market conditions.
 Arbitraging means looking for opportunities to make a profit from price differences on different exchange platforms.
 In some cases, exchanges in certain countries charge a premium on the average ETH price such as low supply and high demand.
-Buying from a cheaper exchange and selling on the higher priced exchange would yield an easy profit.
+Buying from a cheaper exchange and selling on a higher priced exchange would yield an easy profit.

 However, to make the most of this strategy, it would be best to trade when markets are not highly volatile.
 This is because prices could change during the process of moving coins from one exchange to the next, nullifying profits.